Fine-Scale Monthly Climate Change data

 - the Pacific Northwest up to 49N (hereafter referred to as "PNW")

 - the PNW, British Columbia, and Alaska panhandle up to 60N ("WNA")

-We developed gridded monthly historical and downscaled future climate datasets at 30 arc-second resolution using medium resolution regional datasets (listed in Table 1) as a basis.
-These were then interpolated to 30 arc-seconds and bias-corrected using 30 arc-second climatologies (1971-2000) from climateWNA (Wang et al., 2012) for the WNA region and PRISM (Parameter Regression on Independent Slopes Model, Daly et al., 2002) for the PNW.
+We developped gridded monthly historical and downscaled future climate datasets at 30 arc-second resolution using medium resolution regional datasets (listed in Table 1) as a basis.
+These were then interpolated to 30 arc-seconds and bias-corrected using 30 arc-second climatologies (1971-2000) from climateWNA (Wang et al., 2012) for the WNA region and PRISM (Parameter Regression on Independent Slopes Model, Daly et al., 2002).
 The result is a set of monthly historical datasets at 30 arc-second resolution.
-Note that the PRISM data are likely to be of better quality than the climateWNA data, since the latter simply consists of a bilinear interpolation for both temperature and precipitation and an elevation correction for temperature (no correction is applied to the precipitation data).
+It is important to note that the PRISM data are likely to be of better quality than the climateWNA data, since the latter simply consists of a bilinear interpolation for both temperature and precipitation and an elevation correction for temperature (no correction is applied to the precipitation data).

 |Region||Source of Data||Resolution||Years|